jackyzha0/quartz/content/notes/08-proximity sensors.md

 GPS - Overview
 - (Navstar-) GPS is a satellite-based navigation system that provides users with Positioning (and Timing services
 	- Provides information anywhere on Earth with unobstructed Line Of Sight
 	- Operates in any weather conditions (but with accuracy constraints)
 	- Available to military, commercial and civil users
 - Similar systems:
 	- Glonass (Russia, Operational)
 	- Beidou/Compass/Beidu 2 (China, operational since 2020)
 	- Galileo (Europe, expected operational since 2020)
 	- Local coverage (DORIS, IRNSS, ..)

+> [!INFO] initally only for millitary. now open to anyone but need under open sky

 GPS - Applications
 - Numerous GPS applications & GPS Receivers:
 	- Military
+		- initally for remote guided bombs
 	- Car navigation
 	- Marine
 	- Flight control
 	- Agriculture
 	- Recreation
 - For mobile devices
 	- Car an personal navigation
 	- Location-based services
 	- Augmented Reality

 GPS - History
 - GPS project was developed in 1973 by U.S. Department of Defence (successor of Transit/NAVSAT